shreyanshu09/html2hwpx/README.md

 ## Custom HWPX Template

-Hanforge is driven by a **pre-extracted HWPX template directory**.
-The built-in template lives at `Hanforge/template/`.
+html2hwpx is driven by a **pre-extracted HWPX template directory**.
+The built-in template lives at `html2hwpx/template/`.
 You can substitute your own to carry over custom styles, fonts, or page settings.

 **Steps to create a custom template:**